ThePhD/sol2/docs/source/api/overload.rst

 .. note::

 	Please keep in mind that doing this bears a runtime cost to find the proper overload.
-The cost scales directly not exactly with the number of overloads, but the number of functions that have the same argument count as each other (Sol will early-eliminate any functions that do not match the argument count).
+The cost scales directly not exactly with the number of overloads, but the number of functions that have the same argument count as each other (sol will early-eliminate any functions that do not match the argument count).

 .. _luaL_check{number/udata/string}: http://www.Lua.org/manual/5.3/manual.html#luaL_checkinteger
 .. _This example shows how: https://github.com/ThePhD/sol2/blob/develop/examples/overloading_with_fallback.cpp